vumichien/cocoindex/docs/docs/ops/sources.md

     On the other hand, this only detects changes for files still exists.
     If the file is deleted (or the current account no longer has access to), this change will not be detected by this change stream.

-    So when a source is configured with a change stream, it's still recommended to set a `refresh_interval`, with a larger value.
+    So when a `GoogleDrive` source enabled `recent_changes_poll_interval`, it's still recommended to set a `refresh_interval`, with a larger value.
-    So for most changes can be covered by the change stream (with low latency), and remaining changes (files no longer exist or accessible) will still be covered (with a higher latency).
+    So that most changes can be covered by polling recent changes (with low latency), and remaining changes (files no longer exist or accessible) will still be covered (with a higher latency).

     :::